oracle-quickstart/oci-devops-node/README.md

 Edit the DevOps Artifact path to add the tag value as a parameter name.
 1. Path: `iad.ocir.io/TENANCY-NAMESPACE/node-express-getting-started:${BUILDRUN_HASH}`

+### Edit your k8s manifest to refer to the container location

+Now that you've created a Container Registry repo, edit the [`gettingstarted-manifest.yaml`](gettingstarted-manifest.yaml) image path to match the repo you just created, e.g. `iad.ocir.io/TENANCY-NAMESPACE/node-express-getting-started:${BUILDRUN_HASH}`

 ## Add a Deliver Artifacts stage

 Let's add a **Deliver Artifacts** stage to your Build Pipeline to deliver the `node-express-getting-started` container to an OCI repository.

 The Deliver Artifacts stage **maps** the ouput Artifacts from the Managed Build stage with the version to deliver to a DevOps Artifact resource, and then to the OCI repository.